 14- Making Necessary Corrections and Updates

 If the buddy approver notices that any of the conditions above are not met, this should be corrected before marking the applicant as RTBM.
-If the change is a small administrative error, such as the owning screener forgetting to update an interview date or weeknight preference or forgetting to close a resolved Flag, the Buddy Approver can make the change themselves AS LONG AS it is clear in the application which information is the most correct and up to date.
-For any larger changes, or where the Buddy Approver is unsure which information is correct, they should chatter notify the owner of the application and request them to make the change needed before marking the applicant as RTBM.
+Suppose the change is a small administrative error, such as the owning screener forgetting to update an interview date or weeknight preference or close a resolved Flag.
+In that case, the duddy approver can make the change themselves AS LONG AS it is clear which information is the most correct and up to date.
+For any more significant changes, or where the Buddy Approver is unsure which information is correct, they should chatter notify the owner and request them to make the change before marking the applicant as RTBM.

 15- Making the Mentor Applicant RTBM

-After completing the full buddy approval process and any corrections/adjustments have been made by the applicant owner, it is up to the buddy approver to make the mentor applicant Ready To Be Matched (RTBM).
-This is to be done as soon as possible within 48 hours, unless otherwise instructed by the Associate Director of Screening.
+After completing the entire buddy approval process and making any corrections/adjustments, it is up to the buddy approver to make the mentor applicant Ready To Be Matched (RTBM).
+This is to be done within 48 hours unless instructed by the AD of Screening.
 The buddy approver should change the Applicant Status to RTBM in Salesforce and save.

-During the period where active screening and matching is happening concurrently, regional recruiting teams may want to get real-time updates about a particular mentor once they have been moved to RTBM.
-Buddy Approvers will ping the local recruiting teams once that status is updated.
+When active screening and matching are happening concurrently, regional recruiting teams may want to get real-time updates about a particular mentor once they have been moved to RTBM.
+Thus, buddy approvers will sometimes need to update local recruitment teams once that status is updated.